avikmjd2/C-Unplugged/README.md

 playlist.dat: A binary file that stores all user-created playlists and their songs.

 log.txt: A plain text file that logs all commands entered by the user.

-📚 References & Acknowledgements

-[Name of Audio Library]: This project uses the [Library Name] for audio playback. (e.g., fmod, BASS, SDL_mixer)

-[Any Other Libraries]: Any other third-party code or libraries used.

-[Inspiration/Tutorials]: Links to any tutorials, articles, or projects that inspired this one.

 ⚖️ License